 Critical Mechanics of Detractor Recovery

-In my last blog post about Detractor Recovery, I wrote about mechanics of detractor recovery and the idea of managing your customer experience by following up with your dissatisfied customers.
+In my last blog post about Detractor Recovery, I wrote about the mechanics of detractor recovery and the idea of managing your customer experience by following up with your dissatisfied customers.
 At QuestionPro, we call this process Detractor Recovery.
-Detractors, in the language of the Net Promoter System (NPS), are customers who are unlikely to recommend your company to a friend or colleague.
-The goal is not only to save that customer from leaving you, but, even more importantly, to keep them from damaging your brand by telling others about their bad experiences.
+Detractors, in the language of the Net Promoter System (NPS), our customers are unlikely to recommend your company to a friend or colleague.
+The goal is not only to save that customer from leaving you but, even more importantly, to keep them from damaging your brand by telling others about their bad experiences.

 It used to be that a dissatisfied customer would only tell a few of their close friends about their bad experience.
 Today, however, your dissatisfied customers can easily share their experience with hundreds or thousands of people on Facebook, Twitter, Yelp, and elsewhere.
 Still unsure about the impact of a dissatisfied customer?
 Check out some of these stats cited by the Word of Mouth Marketing Association (WOMMA):

-- Negative customer experiences with your business are shared with twice as many people as positive ones
+- Bad customer experiences with your business are shared with twice as many people as positive ones

 - A dissatisfied customer will tell between 9 and 15 people about the bad customer experience